In 1904 Dr. William Cunnington recorded one string figure (cat's cradle) from the British Central Africa Protectorate.

 There is further information about the International String Figure Association (Pasadena, California, USA) here and the Special Issue of the Bulletin (which is the first to be published in colour) is available to purchase here.

-Photographed above are Mlles.
+Mlles.
 Evelyn and Eliza Kanjira (nieces to Mr. Fyson Kanjira, the Bursar of Kamuzu Academy) demonstrate 'Flying Bird' at the National Schools Science Fair / China Week, Kamuzu Academy, in July 2017.

 "This Malawian figure must surely qualify as one of the most delightful moving figures in the whole corpus of known string-figure designs."